asnakep/poolLeaderLogs/README.md

-# ScheduledBlocks
+# YaLL
-Scheduled Block Checker for Cardano Stakepool Operators
+Yet Another Leader Logs for Cardano Stakepool Operators

 Lightweight and Portable Scheduled Blocks Checker for Current Epoch.
 No cardano-node Required, needed data is taken from blockfrost.io.